 In 1998, we were able to "get modern" and install a used, platter film system.
 This is when the entire program is spliced together onto one platter.
 What a joy it was.
 (That is, when every thing went well.)

 Then, like always, all good things must come to an end.
 Digital Cinema!!
 As we were approaching this new, 21st century, it was becoming quite apparent that the film industry would be making another huge change.
 By 2012, it was made clear that after 2013, there would be no more film.
 It nearly came down to that, and it has been a slow process.
 Many drive-in theatres have closed due to this drastic and costly change.
 As for us, we could not give it up.
 We opened the 2013 season with digital equipment and it has been an amazing experince.
 We enjoy a beautiful picture on our big screen.
 2013 also marked our 60th anniversary with a BBQ for current and former employees, family and friends.
-Our four generations(all but one) were here, including my mother at the age of 103, still with us at nearly 105.
+Our four generations(all but one) were here, including my mother at the age of 103.
+Gladys has since passed away at nearly 105 years.
+We are all thankful for her and my father for this Idaho Gem.

 In 2014, we added Directv so we could present a 'live' closed-circuit, Jimmy Buffet concert.
 Directv has also given us the capability to play two Boise State football games.
 We plan to play games whenever possible, it simply has to be dark.